Kid Friendly Hotel Guide: Best Kid Friendly Hotels

-When traveling with kids, you’ll want to find the best kid friendly hotels for your stay.
+When traveling with kids, you’ll want to find the best family friendly hotels for your stay.
 You’ll be spending quite a bit of time in your hotel, and you’ll want it to just be perfect.
-Kid-friendly hotels not just acceptable for families, they also offer amenities that especially appeal to families.
-Finding that perfect hotel with fun amenities for kids is one way to make a good family vacation a great family vacation.
+Kid friendly hotels not just acceptable for families, they also offer amenities that especially appeal to families.
+Finding the best kid friendly hotels can be the perfect way to make a good family vacation a great family vacation.

-Some hotels, like the White Elephant Residences in Nantucket, MA and The Fairmont Scottsdale Princess in Scottsdale, AZ, offer fun gifts for kids upon arrival.
+Some of the best family friendly hotels, like the White Elephant Residences in Nantucket, MA and The Fairmont Scottsdale Princess in Scottsdale, AZ, offer fun gifts for kids upon arrival.
 My kids were so excited to find adorable little gray elephants on their beds at the White Elephant, and they enjoyed choosing their own stuffed animals from a basket on the checkout counter at the Fairmont Scottsdale Princess.

 Families often enjoy having separate sleeping spaces when traveling, but suite hotels, which can be the best option, are often too expensive for families.
 The Red Jacket Mountain View Hotel in North Conway, NH offers kid friendly hotel alcove rooms where the kids’ sleeping area is a small room off the main room, and my kids thought that was so much fun.

 Family suites can also be a great option, especially affordable suites.
 Some of the best hotel chains for families offer junior suites, where families can have a little more space as well as a small area to prepare basic food.
 Other luxury family hotels offer high-end suites, where your kids will be wowed at every turn.

 The Best Kid Friendly Hotel Themes